nhs-digital-gp-it-futures/DataModel/Migration/README.md

 * Visual Studio 2019
 * Visual Studio SQL Server Data Tools

-You will need to install Sql Server Data Tools as per instructions [here](https://docs.microsoft.com/en-us/sql/ssdt/sql-server-data-tools?view=sql-server-ver15).
+You will need to install SQL Server Data Tools as per instructions [here](https://docs.microsoft.com/en-us/sql/ssdt/sql-server-data-tools?view=sql-server-ver15).

 Note that you may need to modify your Visual Studio installation (use Visual Studio Installer) to include the **Data storage and processing** workload.

-Integration Services is then enabled by installing the Visual Studio extension **Sql Server Integration Services Projects**.
+Integration Services is then enabled by installing the Visual Studio extension **SQL Server Integration Services Projects**.

 ## Source and Destination